tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/mariadb.md

     * **Advanced settings**

-      * **Timezone**: By default, Tapdata Cloud utilizes the time zone used by the database.
+      * **Timezone**: By default, TapData Cloud utilizes the time zone used by the database.
 However, you also have the flexibility to manually specify the time zone based on your business requirements.

         For instance, let's consider a scenario where the source database operates in the default database time zone (+8:00), while the target database has a specified time zone of +0:00.
 In this case, if the source database stores a timestamp as **2020-01-01 16:00:00**, the same timestamp will be interpreted as **2020-01-01 08:00:00** in the target database due to the time zone conversion.